timothyhay256/Sekai-Injector/README.md

 Where `whip-2024-scenario-override-encrypted` was modified using [UABE](https://github.com/nesrak1/UABEA) and encrypted using [sssekai](https://github.com/mos9527/sssekai)

 **This is currently being written for usage with Project Sekai: Colorful Stage.
 I am attempting to write it to be game-agnostic however, with all game-specific logic being restricted to config files.
-This should mean it can be used for whatever use needed.
-It currently only supports GET requests, as this is what is used in Project Sekai when hotloading assets.**
+This should mean it can be used for whatever use needed.**

 **It is currently very simple, and will hopefully evolve over time.**